Statistical and Computational Optimal Transport

 Statistical Optimal Transport

-Quite often modern data-sets appears to be too complex for being properly described by linear models.
+Quite often modern data-sets appear to be too complex for being properly described by linear models.
 The absence of linearity makes impossible the direct application of standard inference techniques and requires a development of a new tool-box taking into account properties of the underlying space.
 We present an approach based on optimal transportation theory that is a convenient instrument for the analysis of complex data sets.
 The theory originates from seminal works of a french mathematician Gaspard Monge published at the end of 18th century.
 The work investigates applicability of the classical resampling technique referred to as multiplier bootstrap for the case of 2-Wasserstein space.
 This line of research is continued by where we investigate the convergence and concentration properties of the empirical barycenters and extend the setting to the Bures-Wasserstein distance.
 The obtained theoretical results are used for the introduction of Gaussian processes indexed by multidimensional distributions: positive definite kernels between multivariate distributions are constructed via Hilbert space embedding relying on optimal transport maps.

 Computational Optimal Transport

-Calculating the Wasserstein barycenter of m measures is a computationally hard optimization problem which includes repeated computation of m Wasserstein distances.
-Moreover, in the large-scale setup, storage and processing of transportation plans, required to calculate Wasserstein distances, can be intractable for computation on a single computer.
-On the other hand, recent studies on distributed learning and optimization algorithms demonstrated their efficiency for statistical and optimization problems over arbitrary networks of computers or other devices with inherently distributed data, i.e., the data is produced by a distributed network of sensors or the transmission of information is limited by communication or privacy constraints, i.e., only limited amount of information can be shared across the network.
+Calculating the Wasserstein barycenter of m measures is a computationally hard optimization problem that includes repeated computation of m Wasserstein distances.
+Moreover, in the large-scale setup, storage, and processing of transportation plans, required to calculate Wasserstein distances, can be intractable for computation on a single computer.
+On the other hand, recent studies on distributed learning and optimization algorithms demonstrated their efficiency for statistical and optimization problems over arbitrary networks of computers or other devices with inherently distributed data, i.e., the data is produced by a distributed network of sensors or the transmission of information is limited by communication or privacy constraints, i.e., only a limited amount of information can be shared across the network.

 Motivated by the limited communication issue and the computational complexity of the Wasserstein barycenter problem for large amounts of data stored in a network of computers, we use state-of-the-art of computational optimal transport and convex optimization algorithms to propose a decentralized distributed algorithm to calculate an approximation to the Wasserstein barycenter of a set of probability measures.
 We solve the problem in a distributed manner on a connected and undirected network of agents oblivious to the network topology.
 Each agent locally holds a possibly continuous probability distribution, can sample from it, and seeks to cooperatively compute the barycenter of all probability measures exchanging the information with its neighbors.
 We adapt stochastic-gradient-type method and on each iteration each node of the network gets a stochastic approximation for the gradient of its local part of the objective, exchanges these stochastic gradients with the neighbours and makes a step.
 We show that as the time goes, the whole system comes to a consensus and each node holds a good approximation for the barycenter.
 The details can be found in .
-The output of the algorithm is illustrated in the following Figure.
+The output of the algorithm is illustrated in the following figure.

 Evolution of local approximation of the 2-Wasserstein barycenter on each node in the network for von Mises distributions (left), images from MNIST dataset (middle), brain images from IXI dataset (right).
 As the iteration counter increase, local approximations converge to the same distribution which is an approximation for the barycenter.
 Simulations made by César A. Uribe for the paper .